CarlJNash/CarlJNash.github.io/_tabs/experience.md

 - Provided a full in-house development service including design, development and project management.
 - Quickly progressed from junior to senior and lead engineer.
-- Assumed responsibility for building and nurturing the development team, in particular maturing the team and improving its working methods.
+- Assumed responsibility for building and nurturing the development team, in particular maturing the team and improving working methods.
 - Instrumental in ensuring an effective and reliable development environment through:
   - Mentoring.
   - Coding standards.
   - Regular iOS team meetings.
   - Continuous integration (Jenkins).
   - Pair programming.
   - Workflow automation.
-- Clients included: Selfridges, Saks Fifth Avenue, Debenhams, Mothercare, River Island, House of Fraser, Coast, Oasis, Warehouse, Karen Millen, and The Body Shop.
+- Clients included: _Selfridges_, _Saks Fifth Avenue_, _Debenhams_, _Mothercare_, _River Island_, _House of Fraser_, _Coast_, _Oasis_, _Warehouse_, _Karen Millen_, and _The Body Shop_.

 ## EXPERIENCE — Other